 Set in a former park of historic summer residences, Skidmore’s campus encompasses more than 750 acres of wooded land at the northwest edge of Saratoga Springs.
 Since 1964, when ground was broken on the Jonsson Campus, more than 50 buildings have been constructed.
 While contemporary in style, the campus buildings honor human scale and reflect Skidmore’s Victorian heritage in numerous aesthetic details.

 The campus was carefully designed to provide a feeling of freedom and wide horizon.
 From the covered walkways uniting residential, academic, and social centers, the prevailing views are of the mountains, woods and fields, and the central campus green.
 An arts quad brings together music, theater, and studio art facilities with the Tang Teaching Museum.
-Soon a new Center for Integrated Sciences will house all the physical and life sciences in an innovative and interdisciplinary facility near the campus core.
+When the final two phases of the Center for Integrated Sciences is completed, it will house all of Skidmore’s science programs in an innovative and interdisciplinary facility near the campus core.
 The very walkable campus allows students and faculty to meet often and informally.

 Among the College’s more recent construction projects, the Sussman Village apartments, housing 200 students, opened in 2013.
 These and several other campus buildings are mostly heated and entirely cooled with geothermal systems.
 In 2014 and 2015, a large solar-panel array and a refurbished hydropower dam were completed.
 Approximately 20% of campus electricity is now generated by the dam (9%) and solar field (11%).
 Currently, 35% of campus is geothermally heated and cooled.
 The completion of the Center for Integrated Sciences is projected to increase geothermal capacity to nearly 45%.